abs(x)

 Determines if all components of the specified value are non-zero.

-true if all components of the x parameter are non-zero; otherwise, false.
+: The specified value.true if all components of the x parameter are non-zero; otherwise, false.

-This function is similar to the any function.
-The any function determines if any components of the specified value are non-zero, while the all function determines if all components of the specified value are non-zero.
+function determines if any components of the specified value are non-zero, while the all

 >>> all(bool4(true, false, true, false))